 OF course while in Chicago, we had to have Chicago style hot dogs.
 Hot dogs are not exactly healthy, so I opted for a vegan dog from Clark Dogs in Lincoln Park because at least I knew what was in it.

 Eating while traveling doesn’t always mean that I eat out for every meal.
 If we stay in someone’s house I try to cook a meal, which helps.
 Even something simple like quinoa and salad is both cheaper and healthier than most of the food you can get at restaurants and fast food places.
 Sometimes something simple, such as a sandwich or big salad is a great option too.
 A lot of my friends do have some pretty sweet cooking set ups though.
-So that usually means I’m treated to smoked meats from their
+So that usually means I’m treated to smoked meats from their new electric meat smoker.

 This time we stayed in a hotel, so we didn’t have access to a kitchen, but I was able to buy some salad kits and add a few things like canned beans and grilled chicken.
 I also try to buy healthy snacks.
 Roasted chickpeas, broad beans, and air-popped popcorn are some of my favorite snacks.
 I usually carry some fruit, like an apple or an orange.
 I used to take bananas, but I would often find them smooshed at the bottom of my bag.